 Chairman & CEO: Bates Management Consulting Inc.

 Director: Iter 8 Inc.

 Ajit H. Someshwar is an Indo-Canadian entrepreneur, philanthropist and social activist based in Toronto, Canada.
 He is President & CEO of CSI Group.
-He is the co-founder and current Chair of Canada India Foundation—a public policy organization.
+He is the co-founder and past Chair of Canada India Foundation—a public policy organization.
 Someshwar was appointee of the Government of Canada to the Board of the Export Development Canada.
 Prior to this, during the 2008-2009 global recession crises, Canadian finance minister Late Jim Flaherty appointed Someshwar to an 11-member advisory panel along with likes of Mike Lazaridis, Paul Demarais and Geoff Beattie to advise him on the federal budget and the economy.
 It was announced that Someshwar, along with the other 10 members were only paid a dollar a year for their insights.

 Someshwar was born in Bombay (Mumbai).
 He obtained a degree in Commerce and Economics from the University of Bombay.
 He also has a Chartered Accountancy (C.A.) designation from India and England & Wales.
 Prior to starting his businesses in the early 1990s, he was vice-president of operations, planning and analysis for CIBC’s assurance venture.
 He moved to Canada from England in 1987.